 The Chrysoskalitissa Monastery is perched on a high rock, about 53 meters above the sea, offering expansive views.
 It’s only a 5-minute drive from Aspri Limni, the White Lake beach.
 It is also a good place for a quick spot on the way to Elafonissi Lagoon.

-There is a small entrance fee to enter the monastery (€2 per person), which allows visitors to see a small one-room museum, a small room used as a secret school, and to climb the stairs to the beautiful chapel.
-There are also a few other interesting artefacts that can be appreciated during the visit.
+There is a small entrance fee to enter the monastery (€2 per person), which allows visitors to see a small one-room museum, to climb the stairs to the beautiful chapel and also to see a small room that was used as a secret school.
+There are also a few other interesting artefacts that can be appreciated during the visit, and sea views to be appreciated.

 Travel Tip: There is a bathroom (which is free to use)